SebastianBoehler/imagegen-canvas/README.md

 - `IMAGE_GEN_MODELS`: list of selectable models (e.g. `black-forest-labs/flux-1.1-pro`).
 - `MODEL_INPUT_DEFAULTS`: per-model default inputs (e.g. aspect ratio, output format, etc.).

 The server-side generation handler lives in `src/hooks/ssr/replicate.ts` and uses the Replicate SDK.
 Reference files are read and sent as base64 `data:` URLs.
+Upscaling uses the configured `UPSCALER_MODEL` (see `src/hooks/replicate.ts`).

-Image delivery is allowed via Next Image configuration in `next.config.ts` (remote patterns for `replicate.com` and `replicate.delivery`).
+Image delivery is allowed via Next Image configuration in `next.config.ts` (remote patterns for `replicate.com`, `replicate.delivery`, and `storage.googleapis.com`).

 Card sizing behavior is controlled in `src/components/canvas/item-card.tsx` (`DEFAULT_SIDE` cap).
 Increase it for larger on-canvas previews.

+## Google Cloud Storage

+This project uploads generated images to a Google Cloud Storage bucket and returns public URLs for display.

+- Place your service account key file at the project root as `service-account.json` (this file is git-ignored).
+- Set `GCS_BUCKET` in `.env.local` to the name of your bucket.
+- The server uses `@google-cloud/storage` and reads credentials from `./service-account.json` only.
+- Next Image is configured to allow `storage.googleapis.com`.

+Notes:

+- For local dev, a public-read bucket is simplest.
+If you switch to a private bucket later, you can use signed URLs or proxy reads via an API route.

 ## Tech stack